Eddie and the Cruisers: Plot

-A television reporter named Maggie Foley investigates the mysterious disappearance of cult rock star Eddie Wilson.
-Flashbacks dramatize Eddie's life and the rise and fall of his rock and roll band, Eddie and the Cruisers.
+Television news reporter Maggie Foley investigates the mysterious disappearance of cult rock star Eddie Wilson.
+Flashbacks dramatize Eddie's life and the rise and fall of his band, the Cruisers.

 The band gets its start at a club in Somers Point, New Jersey named Tony Mart's.
 Not adept at writing lyrics, Eddie hires Frank Ridgeway aka "Wordman" to be the band's keyboard player and lyricist, over the protests of band manager Doc Robbins and bassist Sal Amato.
 Rounding out the Cruisers are saxophonist Wendell Newton, background singer and Eddie's girlfriend Joann Carlino, and drummer Kenny Hopkins.

-The band's first album, Tender Years, becomes a major hit, but recording their next album, "A Season in Hell," turns out to be a nightmare.
+The band's first album, Tender Years, becomes a major hit, but recording their next album, A Season in Hell, turns out to be a nightmare.
 Inspired by the bleak, fatalistic poetry of Arthur Rimbaud, Eddie wants something far more ambitious than their previous pop songs and he pushes his bandmates beyond their limits, musically and personally.
 Eddie wants to be great, but bassist Sal replies, "We ain't great.
 We're just some guys from Jersey."
-Eddie makes it clear that if the band cannot be great, there is no reason to ever play music again.
-A Season in Hell is rejected by Satin Records on the grounds that it is "dark and strange".
+Eddie makes it clear that if the band can't be great, there is no reason to ever play music again.
+A Season in Hell is rejected by Satin Records on the grounds that it's "dark and strange".
 In the early morning hours, Eddie's car crashes through the railing and over the Stainton Memorial Causeway.
 Eddie vanishes without a trace, his body never found.

-Almost 18 years later, Satin re-releases the band's first album, which charts even higher than it did originally.
-A television documentary is soon in the works, exploring the mystery of the band's second album, which had disappeared from the vaults of Satin Records the day after Eddie's disappearance.
+Eighteen years later, Satin re-releases the band's first album, which charts even higher than it did originally.
+A TV documentary is soon in the works, exploring the mystery of the band's second album, which had disappeared from the vaults of Satin Records the day after Eddie's disappearance.
 All of the original Cruisers are set to participate in the documentary except Eddie and Wendell Newton, who had died of an overdose (reported as a heart attack) in August 1963 at age 37.
-The others are now living ordinary lives: Sal Amato fronts a Cruisers tribute band.
-Ridgeway is a high school English teacher in Vineland, New Jersey.
-Doc works as a radio disc jockey in Asbury Park, New Jersey.
-Joann is a stage choreographer in Wildwood, New Jersey, and Hopkins works in a casino in Atlantic City.
+The others are now living ordinary lives: Sal Amato fronts a Cruisers tribute band; Ridgeway is a high school English teacher in Vineland; Doc works as a radio DJ in Asbury Park; Joann is a stage choreographer in Wildwood; and Hopkins works in a casino in Atlantic City.